jonathanciapetti/picklevw/README.md

 streamlit run src/picklevw.py
 ```

-Here's a screenshot of the app displaying the unpickled content of a legit pickle:
+Here's a screenshot of the app displaying the unpickled content of a legit pickle, that doesn't use any 3rd-party package:
 <p>
     <img src="./media/screenshot_1.png" width="100%" alt="legit pickle">
 </p>

-If you try to open a pickle with 3rd party packages (like Numpy or Pandas) without toggling the "Bypass safety checks" button, or try to open a malicious pickle, you'll see this:
+If you try to open a pickle with 3rd party packages (like Numpy or Pandas) without toggling the ***Bypass safety checks*** button or try to open a malicious pickle, you'll see this:
 <p>
     <img src="./media/screenshot_2.png" width="100%" alt="problematic pickle">
 </p>

-Here there is a screenshot of PickleVW displaying the content of a legit pickle storing a Numpy `ndrray` (notice the toggled "Bypass safety checks" button):
+Here there is a screenshot of PickleVW displaying the content of a legit pickle storing a Numpy `ndrray` (notice the toggled safety button):
 <p>
     <img src="./media/screenshot_3.png" width="100%" alt="disabled bypass safety check">
 </p>